Radar Tracking and Jamming

 Longitude: -122.9858 deg

-The radar will be built using selected specifications from an airport tracking radar.
+8. You will model the radar using selected specifications from an airport tracking radar.
 However, instead of creating a spinning antenna, you will lock the antenna onto the aircraft.
+This is a good way to determine if you can track your target when using STK's radar capability.

-The Sensor object is attached to the center point of the Place object (its parent).
+Servo () (the child object ) is attached to the center point of RadarSite () (the parent object).
 In this analysis, the antenna needs to be 50 feet in altitude.

 1. Browse to the Basic - Location page.